 Making a Market for Corporate Disclosure

 It has long been said that market forces alone will result in a problematic under-sharing of information by public companies.
 Since the 1930s, the main regulatory response to this market failure has come in the form of the massive mandatory-disclosure regime that sits at the foundation of modern securities law.
-But this regime—especially when viewed along with its speech-chilling anti-fraud overlay—no doubt leaves society without all the corporate information it would benefit from.
-The typical fix offered to the problem has been more of the same: add to the 100-plus-page list of what firms must disclose based on the latest Washington fad.
+But this regime—especially when viewed along with its speech-chilling anti-fraud overlay—no doubt leaves society without all the corporate information from which it would benefit.
+The typical fix offered to the problem has been more of the same: add to the 100-plus-page list of what firms must disclose, often based on the latest Washington fad.

 Suggested Citation: Suggested Citation